Machine-Learning-Headquarters/BladeArchitectures/README.md

-# HardwareArchitectures
+# BladeArchitectures
-Super computing architectures
+Individual compute boards

-This might be better called "cluster architecture" and represents the "blocks" that hold the cpus and interface to other clusters through the network.
+Represents the "blocks" that hold the cpus and interface to other clusters through the network.
+Often these are "blades" that slot into a motherboard on an individual wrack of a server.

 How are CPUs clustered together and how do they communicate?